nikhlu07/H.E.L.I.X/README.md

 - **Prevention Value**: ₹4.28 crore+ equivalent corruption prevented
 - **Response Time**: Real-time alerts for critical threat detection

+## 📚 CASE STUDIES & USE CASES

+Drawing inspiration from the live Landing page sections (Case Studies), here are concrete contexts where H.E.L.I.X. delivers impact:

+- Public Distribution Integrity (Jhalawar): See "THE CATALYST" above — end-to-end tracing from allocation to last-mile delivery prevents material substitution and payment anomalies.
+- Infrastructure Procurement: Vendor collusion and cost inflation detection across tendering, invoicing, and quality verification.
+- Grants & Subsidies: Duplicate claim detection and citizen-verifiable audit logs for transparent disbursal.
+- Supply Chain Oversight: Sub-supplier coordination, delivery tracking, and quality deviation alerts.

+Additional case studies and real deployments will be documented as they go live.
+Contributions and reports are welcome via GitHub Issues.

+## 🧠 ICP SOLUTION HIGHLIGHTS

+H.E.L.I.X. is purpose-built on the Internet Computer (ICP) — mirroring the dedicated ICP Solution section on the Landing page — to ensure verifiable transparency at scale:

+- Passwordless Identity: Biometric/WebAuthn via Internet Identity (principal-based auth).
+- Smart Contracts in Motoko: Business logic crystallized in canisters; tamper-proof by design.
+- Immutable, Public Audit Trails: Procurement and transaction events persisted on-chain.
+- Flexible Access: Seamless switch between real ICP auth and a secure Demo mode.
+- Mainnet Ready: See ICP Mainnet Deployment below for one-command deploy.

+For deeper detail, also see: Cryptographic Genesis Ledger, ICP Mainnet Deployment, and Blockchain Quantum Substrate sections above.

+## 💸 PRICING

+Inspired by the Pricing section on the Landing page, here’s the straightforward project model:

+- Open Source (MIT): Free to use, modify, and self-host.
+- Self-Hosted Costs: Your infrastructure + ICP cycles (if deploying to mainnet canisters).
+- Managed/Enterprise Options: If you need white-glove deployment, audits, or custom features, open an Issue to discuss scope and support.

+We keep pricing simple to maximize adoption and transparency.
+Any future commercial offerings will remain compatible with the open-source core.

 ## 🧪 QUANTUM TESTING PROTOCOLS

 ### Automated Testing Matrix